 Prevention starts with education.
 Are the families in your municipality informed about ways to keep their children safe?
 May 25 is the perfect opportunity to encourage parents, guardians and educators to talk to children about safety, both online and face-to-face.
 With the rapid acceleration of social media, it can feel overwhelming to stay up to date on the threats posed to children on the internet.

 This conscious awareness has been translated into technology via emergency alerts, which increase the chance of rescue and recovery.
-As the new primary partner of the NCMEC AMBER Alert System, CodeRED has helped find more than 3,500 missing children to date.
-Subscribers to the CodeRED Mobile Alert app receive alerts for missing children through the OnSolve partnership with A Child Is Missing.
-These alerts are location-based, enabling the local community to supplement law enforcement by keeping a look-out for missing children.
-In recognition of their efforts in creating the first and only AI-powered risk intelligence product for the federal government space, OnSolve has received the 2021 Government Security Award from Security Today magazine.
+Subscribers to the CodeRED Mobile Alert app receive location-based alerts for missing children, enabling the local community to supplement law enforcement by keeping a look-out.

 Parents and families who have lost a child endure never-ending grief.
 You cannot take away their pain, but you can ensure they are provided with every possible resource to cope with it.
 NCMEC offers crisis intervention, assistance with the reunification process and mental health services.
 Be sure to share these resources with anyone in your community dealing with a missing child.

-To shine a light on the men and women who have gone above and beyond to prevent crimes against children, NCMEC has created the Hero Award.
-They will be honored in a weekly video tribute every Tuesday in May.
+To shine a light on the men and women who have gone above and beyond to prevent crimes against children, NCMEC hosts an annual Heroes’ Awards event.
+This year's ceremony on May 11 was held in Washington, D.C.